 The school is divided into five undergraduate colleges, seven professional schools, and four professional health science schools.
 The undergraduate schools include the College of Letters and Science, the Henry Samueli School of Engineering and Applied Science (HSSEAS), the School of the Arts and Architecture, the School of Theater, Film, and Television, and the School of Nursing.
 The graduate programs include the renowned Anderson School of Management, the Graduate School of Education and Information Sciences, the David Geffen School of Medicine, and the School of Law.
 The school is affiliated with the Ronald Reagan UCLA Medical Center, which is one of the top hospitals in the nation.

-For undergraduate students, the student to faculty ratio is 18 to 1.
-About 5o% of all the classes at UCLA have less than 20 students in them.
+For undergraduate students, the student to faculty ratio is 19 to 1.
+About 48% of all the classes at UCLA have less than 20 students in them.
 The most popular majors include political science and government; psychology; history; economics; and sociology.
 All first-year students begin their education with the Freshman Cluster Course, which includes team-taught courses in one of 11 interdisciplinary topics.
-There are also 200 Fiat Lux Seminars where freshman are taught by senior faculty members in small groups of 20 students.
+There are also up to 200 Fiat Lux Seminars where freshman are taught by senior faculty members in small groups of 20 students.
 UCLA undergrads are also permitted to conduct research (as early as their first year), in areas like humanities, social sciences, and STEM (science, technology, engineering, and math).

 There are many opportunities for extracurricular activities outside the classroom.
-UCLA offers an active social scene with more than 1,000 student organizations and over 60 Greek chapters.
+UCLA offers an active social scene with approximately 1,200 student organizations and over 60 Greek chapters.
 About 11% of men are affiliated with a fraternity and 13% of women with a sorority.
 UCLA students are encouraged to participate in community service.
 About 17,000 students take part in service activities every year; some students become involved with the social service club, Phrateres.
 The student government on campus is the Associated Students of UCLA (ASUCLA); they control several other branches, including the Undergraduate Students Association Council (USAC), the Student Union, and Student Media.
 Parts of the government contain commercial enterprises (like the Student store, Bookstore, and Food Services), making UCLA the financially largest student government system in the world.

 Students can get involved with a cappella groups, multicultural clubs, or the “Daily Bruin.”
 UCLA also has many media outlets, like Daily Bruin Television, UCLAradio.com, and Bruinwalk.com.
 Groups like The Forum for Energy Economics and Development publish yearly journals.
 Roughly 25% of UCLA students take advantage of the school’s study abroad program.
 There are 115 programs in 42 countries.

 UCLA’s athletic scene is well-known across the country.
-They compete in the Pac-12 Conference in the NCAA’s Division I. They have very successful football and men’s and women’s water polo teams.
+They compete in the B1G Conference in the NCAA’s Division I. They have very successful football and men’s and women’s water polo teams.
 UCLA athletes have also competed in the Olympics and have won gold medals in every Olympic Games.
 Individuals interested in challenging academics and a thriving social scene should investigate all UCLA has to offer.

 Freshmen Admissions

-Number of 2020 (Class of 2024) applicants: 108,837
+Number of applicants: 145,910

-Enrolled: 5,911
+Enrolled: 6,585

-Yield: 44.0%
+Yield: 51.7%

-Acceptance rate (overall): 14.4%
+Acceptance rate (overall): 8.7%

-In-state applicant acceptance rate: 13.6%
+In-state applicant acceptance rate: 9.2%

-Out-of-state domestic applicant acceptance rate: 20.7%
+Out-of-state domestic applicant acceptance rate: 8.9%

-International applicant acceptance rate: 9.3%
+International applicant acceptance rate: 5.7%

 Transfer Admissions

-Number of transfer applicants: 23,991
+Number of transfer applicants: 24,137

-Transfer applicants admitted: 5,464
+Transfer applicants admitted: 6,352

-Transfer acceptance rate: 22.8%
+Transfer acceptance rate: 26.3%

 Academic Qualifications

-Average GPA: 3.9
+Average GPA: 3.93

 Top 10% of High School: 97%

-SAT/ACT not required
+SAT/ACT not considered

 Graduation Rates

-4 years: 79.5%
+4 years: 85.7%

-5 years: 89.9%
+5 years: 91.6%

-6 years: 91.5%
+6 years: 92.6%

-Transferred to another school: 4%
+Transferred to another school: 3%

-Loan default rate: 1.3%
+Loan default rate: 0.0%

 Total Rhodes Scholars: 11

-Salary after attending: $60,700
+Salary after attending: $82,511

-R&D Expenditures: $1.077 billion
+R&D Expenditures: $1.536 billion

 Campus Safety

-Sex offenses: 41
+Sex offenses: 15

-Robberies: 6
+Robberies: 2

-Aggravated assaults: 18
+Aggravated assaults: 8

-Burglaries: 90
+Burglaries: 66

-Car thefts: 15
+Car thefts: 8

-In-state tuition, room and board (2020-2021): $30,838
+In-state tuition, room and board (2024-2025): $33,523

-Total Estimated Cost of Attendance (2020-2021)
+Total Estimated Cost of Attendance (2024-2025)

-In-state: $36,767
+In-state: $42,059

-Out-of-state: $66,521
+Out-of-state: $77,259

 Net Cost (in-state)

-Average: $15,718
+Average: $16,966

 By income

-$0 to $30,000: $8,553
+$0 to $30,000: $6,864

-$30,001 to $48,000: $9,254
+$30,001 to $48,000: $8,731

-$48,001 to $75,000: $13,081
+$48,001 to $75,000: $11,065

-$75,001 to $110,000: $19,590
+$75,001 to $110,000: $17,250

-$110,001 and more: $28,745
+$110,001 and more: $30,481

-Graduates with student debt: 43%
+Graduates with student debt: 30%

-Average student debt at graduation: $22,013
+Average student debt at graduation: $16,966

-Student to Faculty Ratio: 18 to 1
+Student to Faculty Ratio: 19.3 to 1

-Women: 58%
+Women: 60%

 Undergraduate Class Sizes

-Under 20: 50%
+Under 20: 48%

 20 to 39: 24%

-40 to 99: 14%
+40 to 99: 16%

 100+: 12%